ehgh/COVID-19-case-estimation-and-policy-effects/README.md

-# COVID-19 case estimation and policy effects
+# COVID-19 case estimation under non-pharmaceutical policies (e.g., social distancing)

 This repository provides a reference implementation of methodology and the data of following paper: